Sydney–West Coast rivalry

-Considered a modern-day rivalry, professional Australian rules football clubs the Sydney Swans and West Coast Eagles created one of the most thrilling rivalries in the Australian Football League in the 2000's.
-In the nineteen months between September 2005 and March 2007, the sides met six times, including both grand finals and two qualifying finals; the final margins of these games were: 4, 4, 2, 1, 1 and 1.
+Considered a modern-day rivalry, professional Australian rules football clubs the Sydney Swans and West Coast Eagles created one of the most thrilling rivalries in the Australian Football League in the 2000s.
+In the nineteen months between September 2005 and March 2007, the sides met six times, including both grand finals and two qualifying finals; the final margins of all these games were less than a goal: 4 points, 4, 2, 1, 1 and 1.

 Due to these close games, the Sydney–West Coast pairing now holds the following records: